 Applications of the Derivative

 The derivative of the square root function has applications in optimization problems, finding tangent lines to the graph, and analyzing the behavior of the function.
-For example, we can use the derivative to find the minimum or maximum value of a function that involves the square root of x.
+To give you an idea, we can use the derivative to find the minimum or maximum value of a function that involves the square root of x And that's really what it comes down to..

 The Integral of the Square Root Function